SPEAK VISUALLY Receive practical tips on how to

 Take a look at the template page below and how it creatively brings in various types of visuals to add more to the page.

 Test out each of Visme’s data visualization tools, stock photo library, vector icon selection and more to help your report stand out from the crowd.

 Make sure you include which materials were used to find your results and each of your sources.
-Sometimes this section will be short and sweet, by simply mentioning your CRM or other software that you used to pull numbers.
+Sometimes this section will be short and sweet, by simply mentioning your CRM software or other tools that you used to pull numbers.
 Others will be longer.